 If an acceptance letter is not available at the time of application, a student may still apply by the application deadline by attaching a copy of the transmittal letter sent with submission of the abstract.
 No funds will be released until a copy of the acceptance letter is submitted.

 Submit a detailed budget that clearly lists each estimated cost associated with the scholarly presentation.
-Eligible expenses include round trip airfare or mileage ($0.545/mile), hotel cost, food (a maximum of $37.50 first and last day, and $50 for the other days), conference fees, and preparation cost for the presentation (especially posters).
+Eligible expenses include round trip airfare or mileage ($0.575/mile), hotel cost, food (a maximum of $37.50 first and last day, and $50 for the other days), conference fees and Uber/Lyft transportation costs.

 Size of Grant